-- Adequate notice was given to all the directors to schedule the Board Meetings and agenda were also sent at least seven days in advance, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - 3.
+- 1. The Board of Directors of the Company is duly constituted with Non-Executive Directors and Independent Directors.
+There were no changes in the composition of the Board of Directors during the period under review. - 2.
+Adequate notice was given to all the Directors to schedule the Board Meetings.
+Agenda and detailed notes on agenda were sent at least seven days in advance for meetings other than those held at shorter notice, and a system exists for seeking and obtaining further information and clarifications on the agenda items before the meeting and for meaningful participation at the meeting. - 3.
 As per the minutes duly recorded and signed, all decisions at Board Meetings and Committee Meetings are carried out unanimously.